halonsecurity/hsl-examples/lookup/weakforced/README.md

 - username `string` - A username or any type of identifier.
 - password `string` - The password that was used, will be hashed by the hashpwd function.
 - ip `string` - The IP address for the session.
-- opts `array` - Optional array that will be passed on to the weakforced service.
+- attrs `array` - Optional array that will be passed on to the weakforced service.
-- hashlen `number` - Truncate the hashed password, by default it will use full length.
+- trunclen `number` - Truncate the hashed password by bits, by default it will use full length.

 **Returns**: class object.